 Absolutely, but be aware the texture is not as crispy after thawing!
 Place completely cooled cookies on a parchment-lined baking sheet and freeze until hard, about 1 hour.
 Place them in a freezer-safe container or bag layered between wax or parchment paper, and freeze for up to 3 months.
 To thaw the cookies, remove them from the container to a baking sheet or plate and thaw at room temperature.

 To revive that signature crunch, bake them in a 300 degree F oven for 10-15 minutes.
 The time will depend on the size of the cookies you thawed.

 - 2 cups all-purpose flour

 - Whisk together flour, sugar, and salt in a bowl.2 cups all-purpose flour, 3/4 cup confectioners sugar, 1 1/4 teaspoons kosher salt

 - Place butter into the bowl of an electric mixer fitted with the paddle attachment.
-Beat on medium-high speed until fluffy, 3 to 5 minutes, scraping down sides of the bowl.
+Beat on medium-high speed until fluffy, 3 to 5 minutes, scraping down sides of the bowl.1 cup unsalted butter

 - Gradually add flour mixture; beat until pale and fluffy, about 2 minutes.

 - Press the dough firmly into the parchment-lined pan.
 Be sure the dough is evenly spread out.
-Place a sheet of plastic wrap on the dough, refrigerate 20 minutes.
+Place a sheet of plastic wrap on the dough, and refrigerate for 20 minutes.